 - Access to labor market and salary information and workforce training

 - Access to job fairs and other hiring events

-- Access to benefits planning, workplace accommodations and community resources
+- Access to understanding benefits, workplace accommodations and community resources

 - These services are at NO COST to you!

-To proactively accommodate job seekers with disabilities within the centers, CareerSource Tampa Bay offers the following adaptive equipment within many of the CareerSource Tampa Bay centers located throughout Hillsborough County:
+To proactively accommodate job seekers with disabilities at the centers, CareerSource Tampa Bay offers the following adaptive equipment at an ADA compliant workstation at each of our Centers:

 - Assistive Technology

 - Crisis Center of Tampa Bay

 - Disability Job Exchange - Job Search for Disabled Persons

 - Employer Assistance and Resource Network